-'''

 fastcgi_cache_valid 5m;

-'''

-In addition, the any parameter can be specified to cache any responses:
+then only 200, 301, and 302 responses are cached.
+In addition, the any parameter can be specified to cache any responses: fastcgi_cache_valid 200 302 10m; fastcgi_cache_valid 301 1h; fastcgi_cache_valid any 1m;

 Parameters of caching can also be set directly in the response header.
 This has higher priority than setting of caching time using the directive.

-The X-Accel-Expires header field sets caching time of a response in seconds.
+- The X-Accel-Expires header field sets caching time of a response in seconds.
 The zero value disables caching for a response.
-If the value starts with the @ prefix, it sets an absolute time in seconds since Epoch, up to which the response may be cached.
-If the header does not include the X-Accel-Expires field, parameters of caching may be set in the header fields Expires or Cache-Control.
-If the header includes the Set-Cookie field, such a response will not be cached.
-Processing of one or more of these response header fields can be disabled using the fastcgi\ignore\headers directive.
+If the value starts with the @ prefix, it sets an absolute time in seconds since Epoch, up to which the response may be cached. - If the header does not include the X-Accel-Expires field, parameters of caching may be set in the header fields Expires or Cache-Control. - If the header includes the Set-Cookie field, such a response will not be cached. - If the header includes the Vary field with the special value "", such a response will not be cached (1.7.7).
+If the header includes the Vary field with another value, such a response will be cached taking into account the corresponding request header fields (1.7.7).

+Processing of one or more of these response header fields can be disabled using the fastcgi_ignore_headers directive.